FICTION

 My Sparkle Alone Can't Cull Your Demons

-By Eric Farrell in Issue Two, January 2022
+by Eric Farrell in Issue Two, January 2022

 Ainsley Miller flips the vanity mirror open in her pristine, bulbous vehicle.
 She’s been parked out front of a nondescript apartment in a rundown Westside neighborhood, trying to psych herself up for what’s to come.
 A thin mist coats her windshield, each raindrop a sphere of flaring purple sunset in the distance.